ucldc/nuxeo_spreadsheet/README.md

 Note with the following considerations:

 * We'd suggest saving a copy of the template in Google Sheets, and working directly in the Google Sheets format to build out the metadata.
-You can also download a copy the template into Excel (.xlsx) format.
+We do not recommend using Excel (.xlsx), based on our initial tests (Excel can add additional quotes around text, and also introduce errors with special characters).

 * The column headings in the tab-delimited spreadsheet need to *exactly* match the headings expected by the Python scripts constituting `nuxeo_spreadsheet`.
 You can double-check the headings by reviewing the columns.txt file in GitHub.

 * In cases where metadata elements are repeatable in Nuxeo, you can append a numeric indicator after the column heading.
-In the <a href="https://docs.google.com/spreadsheets/d/1JFiLA2eE6O2KDtSl3nHGpNU7zGP8Sk4p60GqOZtnUoM/edit#gid=0">Nuxeo Tab-Delimited Spreadsheet Template</a>, you can see examples of this for Creator and Contributor.
+In the <a href="https://docs.google.com/spreadsheets/d/1JFiLA2eE6O2KDtSl3nHGpNU7zGP8Sk4p60GqOZtnUoM/edit#gid=0">Nuxeo Tab-Delimited Spreadsheet Template</a>, you can see examples of this for Creator.
+When using this function, note that you must include columns for all complex data fields (e.g., if repeating Creator information, the following fields must be in place: `Creator # Name`, `Creator # Name Type`, `Creator # Role`, `Creator # Source`, and `Creator # Authority ID`).

 * Each row in the spreadsheet should contain metadata for either a simple object, or the parent-level record for a complex object.